 When I was at Ernst and Young, I felt that I was in the best platform to learn and gain experience but my nature is such that I don’t enjoy working under other people.
 After several years when I got the necessary certification, I left the company and went to Shell.

 Life in Shell was much less stressful and I had more time for myself and that’s where I learnt to multitask, which has helped me build my work ethic and practices until today.
 I’ve always been ambitious since I’m young, so I’ve always known that I needed to work hard to achieve it.

 Therefore, since I was in school, I’ve always aimed to be the best, and I did just that by being the best SPM student in my year at Convent Johor Bahru.
 You’ve also got to be a risk taker who’s not afraid to step outside the conservative expectations of you as a woman.

 In my case I had very supportive parents and husband, which is why I dared to leave a comfortable corporate job and strike it out on my own.
 For me corporate jobs can be very structured and this may limit your ability to dream.
 The challenges of business and the people you meet here is much wider here than in the corporate world and it really builds up your mind.

 How did you feel about winning the Perdana Young Indian Entrepreneur Award 2017?

 Firstly, I’m very thankful to the Malaysian Indian Entrepreneurs Cooperative (MIEC) for recognizing my achievements.
 The award has opened many networking opportunities and thereby many platforms have opened up.
 This award has definitely pushed me to work harder, as well as the Industry Award too.

-To young people, I would say that having support is important.
+To young people, I would say that having support is important key factor for us to succeed.
 Teamwork is important and I’m also thankful to all my staff.
 Finally, never give up on your dreams and work hard to achieve it.